About MFL Ranches

 The seed had been planted.
 As they say, you can take the boy off the ranch, but you can't wash the ranch off the boy.

 In 2003 Stewart was on exercise in Morocco, in North Africa.
 There, in the hotel his Squadron was accommodated in, he met Mariem, an Arabic and French Linguist who was doing a college diploma in Tourism.
 Mariem was raised on a large fruit farm near Marrakech, where her brothers all still work.
-In 2005 they were married in the little church in Haynes, Alberta. in 2011, Sophia was added to the Staudinger clan.
+In 2005 they were married in the little church in Haynes, Alberta.
+In 2011, Sophia was added to the Staudinger clan.

 By the time his initial pension option had arrived, Stewart was a Sqn Ldr (Major equivalent), commanding a training flight and with 15 months in Iraq in his resume, including 8 months flying UK Special Forces.
 He had also placed in the top 3 on his Intermediate Command and Staff College course (Masters level Diploma in International & Strategic Studies).
 All the normal prerequisites for ranching in central Alberta!